voxpupuli/puppet-chrony/REFERENCE.md

 Data type: `Stdlib::Port`

-Port the service should listen on, to be used in combination with `queryhosts`.
+Port the service should listen on.
+Module default is `undef` which means that port isn't added to chrony.conf, and chrony listens to the default ntp port 123 if `queryhosts` is used.

 Default value: `undef`